yanbarcelos/yanbarcelos.github.io/README.md

 ### Work Experience

-Intern

-09/2023 - 03/2025 | City Hall of Campos dos Goytacazes
+Intern at City Hall of Campos dos Goytacazes (09/2023 - 03/2025)
 - Developed, tested and maintained systems, aiming for process optimization.
 - Implemented a task automation project for documents and spreadsheets editing, reducing the time needed to complete a task from 8 hours to under 30 minutes.
 - Technologies used: PHP, Python, SQL, JavaScript, Git, HTML and CSS.

 ### Education

-**Computer Engineering**

-04/2018 - 05/2025 | Fluminense Federal Institute of Education, Science and Technology
+**Computer Engineering** | Fluminense Federal Institute of Education, Science and Technology (May 2025)

 ### Certification